OXID-eSales/graphql-base-module/CONTRIBUTING.md

 - **Describe the exact steps which reproduce the problem** in as many details as possible
 - **Describe the behavior you observed**
 - **Explain which behavior you expected to see instead and why**
+- **State the shop and module version** you used while having the problem

 ### Suggesting Enhancements